shaxikai/TerrainFusion/README.md

 ### Results on TerrainFusion Dataset

 An evaluation of our system is performed over the [TerrainFusion Dataset](http://XXX.com), where the DSM (top) and orthomosaic (bottom) results are shown in the figures below.
+The full resolution results are available by clicking on the thumbnails.